Pools 4 Schools

-We want to change this statistic.
+We continue our mission to change this statistic.

 By constructing our temporary pools in school buildings, we believe that we can help to turn this around and get children swimming with confidence by the time they leave to go to secondary school.

 Combatting issues such as pool closures, lack of facilities or costs that can’t be covered, and our temporary pools are the perfect solution to get kids into the water, and learning this valuable life skill.

 Not only was the Pools 4 Schools initiative great for schoolchildren, but after school hours the wider community then gained access to the facilities, encouraging more and more people in the local area to get involved and reap the benefits.

 We accept nothing but the best and by working with the ASA, the National Governing Body for Swimming, we have developed a reputable credibility for Pools 4 Schools.

 Over a 5 year period, with the generous support of British Gas, we achieved our aim to go to all areas, specialising in those that are more disadvantaged, and encourage participation, enjoyment and learning.

 From 2009, Total Swimming delivered the British Gas Pools 4 Schools programme.
 Throughout this time, the programme successfully visited locations such as:

 Just one year after the programme started, we taught our 10,000th child how to swim, and British Swimming champion Mark Foster commemorated the moment in a special event to celebrate.